zwiebert/tronferno-mcu/README.md

 The sun automatic is controlled by a wireless window sensor powered by solar cells.
 You have to set a position the shutters goes whenever he receives the "too much sun" signal from the sensor.

 I have bought a few of these sensors in the past, but now the fernotron series is long discontinued.
+To set the "too much sun" position:

+      send g=2 m=3 c=sun-inst;    (set position for shutter 3 of group 2)

-To send the "too much sun" signal:
+To send the "too much sun" command:

-   send g=2 m=3 c=sun-down;    (shutter 3 of group 2 goes down to the "too much sun" position. note: it would not go up to this position, if its already positioned manually below it)
+      send g=2 m=3 c=sun-down;    (the shutter goes down to the "too much sun" position. note: it would not go up to this position, if already below it)